sonatype-nexus-community/nexus-repository-r/README.md

 After allowing some time to spin up, the application will be available from your browser at http://localhost:8081.

-To read the generated admin password for your first login to the web UI, you can use the commands below against the running docker container:
+To read the generated admin password for your first login to the web UI, you can use the command below against the running docker container:

-    docker exec -it nexus-repository-r /bin/bash
+    docker exec -it nexus-repository-r cat /nexus-data/admin.password && echo
-    $ cat /nexus-data/admin.password

 For simplicity, you should check `Enable anonymous access` in the prompts following your first login.